BryanSchuetz/middleman-frameless/readme.md

 ## Usage

 Download and install into ~/.middleman (you'll have to create this directory if it's not already there).
 You can then use it with the `--template` flag on `middleman init`.
+For example: `middleman init your-project --template=middleman-frameless`

 For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/).